icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 It’s important to remember that variable costs aren’t your only costs.

-Fixed costs are the expenses that you’d pay no matter what, and that stay the same whether you sell ten products or 1000 products.
+Fixed costs are the expenses that you’d pay no matter what, and that stays the same whether you sell ten products or 1000 products.
 They’re an essential part of running your business, and the goal is that they’re covered by your product sales as well.

-It’s built to look at your fixed costs and your variable costs in one place and to see how many units you’d need to sell off a single product to break even at your chosen price.
 These calculations can help you make an informed decision about the balance between covering your fixed costs and setting a manageable and competitive price.

 Find out everything you need to know about performing a break-even analysis, including what to watch out for and how to interpret and adjust based on your numbers.